hannesrosenbusch/my-site/assets/posts/Institut Français de la Mode.md

 ---
-"AI at the intersection of Fashion and Psychology"
+AI at the intersection of Fashion and Psychology
 ---

 I gave a short talk about the predictability of personality from clothes.